jfogarty/mmeddle/docs/DEVELOPERS.md

 ### Other tools you will need or want

-- **Firefox** and **Firebug**: the primary client browser and dev tool used in testing
+- **Firefox** and **Opera**: the client browser and dev tools used in testing
 - **Markdown viewer**: extension for Firefox or equivalent for chrome
 - **mongoDB**: get it if you will do more than trivial testing
 - **imagemagick**: required if you rebuild the sprite based icons
 - **gimp**: or an equivalent if you plan to mess with icon or toolbar images

-**Firefox and Firebug**: Other browsers and their dev interfaces can be used as well, but I focus on Firefox first.
-We must run well in **Chrome** and **Safari**, especially on iPads and other fondle-slabs.
-I don't care much about trying to support **Internet Explorer** as it continues to be the bane of existence for browser compatibility - at least as of IE 11.
+**Firefox and Opera**: Both of these browsers have excellent development tool sets.
+I used to use the **FireBug** extension on Firefox, but the built in version is now as good or better (and has out of the box localStorage inspection).
+I tend to focus on Firefox first.
+We must run well in **Opera**, **Chrome** and **Safari**, especially on iPads and other fondle- slabs.
+I don't care much about trying to support **Internet Explorer** as it continues to be the bane of existence for browser compatibility - at least as of IE 11 (I am as yet uninterested in Edge).
 Life is too short.

 **Markdown viewer**: The docs are either `.md` markdown files, or generated .html created by `jsdoc`.
 Your life is better if you can